armchairancap/xx-haven-container/README.md

 ### Haven as Hidden Service on the Tor network

 Before you waste hours on doing this, remember that Tor browser cannot use Haven/Speakeasy because WASM isn't built in. *If* you're thinking about using Tor Browser, forget about it.
 But you can use Haven on from a WASM-enabled browser connected to the Tor network through a Socks5 proxy, for example.
-If you want to hide that you're using Haven, you also need to ensure your browser's DNS requests are hidden and Caddy's traffic is disabled (such as [OCSP stapling](https://caddyserver.com/docs/caddyfile/options#ocsp-stapling) and more).
+If you want to hide that you're using Haven, you also need to ensure your browser's DNS requests are hidden and Caddy's traffic is disabled (such as [OCSP stapling](https://caddyserver.com/docs/caddyfile/options#ocsp-stapling), use `local_certs` and more).

 For .onion domains we'd likely use a self-signed CA and (of course) self-signed host TLS certificate.